-In the first quarter of fiscal 2019, the Company completed certain divestitures within the Global Products business.
-The combined selling price was \$6 million, all of which was received as of December 31, 2018.
-The divestitures in the aggregate were not material to the Company's consolidated financial statements.
+In the second quarter of fiscal 2018, the Company completed the sale of a certain Global Products business.
+The selling price was \$103 million, all of which was received in the three months ended March 31, 2018.
+In connection with the sale, the Company reduced goodwill by \$20 million.
+The divestiture was not material to the Company's consolidated financial statements.